outdreamer/build-a-cure/docs/tasks/function_to_do.md

                 - the solution is different from error structures
             - similarity (alignment):
               - the solution is some change applied to the problem that convert the problem into a useful component (an alignment with a useful intent)
+              - the solution makes the origin position more similar to the target position
       - build/cause:
         - input/output
           - the solution is some change applied to the problem that produces or is produced by a structure (like an interaction)